Witness Post: Rick Sanders

 More Sanders Stories

 Morris Johnson’s favorite Rick Sanders story came from his college coach, Buck Deadrich.
 Apparently Sanders was wrestling in the finals of the AAU nationals, which were being held in Oklahoma.
 Deadrich said that back then, Oklahoma was “the last and tightest notch in the bible belt” and people who looked like Sanders with their long hair, shaggy beard, peace buttons on his jacket, etc, were not “fully appreciated” in the Sooner State.
 Rick Sander’s opponent in the finals match was Gene Davis, who was both an OK State alumnus, as well as a clean-cut member of Athletes-in-Action’s Campus Crusade for Christ wrestling club.
 From the raucous crowd reaction, Davis was clearly coming in to the finals as the fan favorite.

 Sanders using unorthodox move on Eduardo Maggiolo in 1972 Olympics

 When it was time for their match, Davis walked out into the spot-light, and the PA announcer said something to the effect of “Now competing in the 136 lb final, wrestling for the Lord … Mr. Gene Davis!”
 The crowd cheered long and loudly.
 As the noise died down a bit, but before the PA announcer could say anything else, Sanders ran out onto the mat, slid onto his knees in the spotlight and shouted “…AND WRESTLING FOR THE DEVIL … RICK SANDERS!”
-Buck Deadrich said there was a slight, stunned pause, before the crowd rained booo’s down on Sanders, who promptly took down Davis and pinned him in the 1st period!
+Buck Deadrich said there was a slight, stunned pause, before the crowd rained booo’s down on Sanders.
+Not wasting time, Sanders promptly took down Davis and pinned him in the 1st period!

 Gene Davis, Olympian